 SMazsalaca-foto.33

-Double-knit Master Knitters (from left) Rita Ertmane, Māra Mistre, Evija Nagle, Ilga Vītola, Gunta Jēkabsone un Sarmīte Luste at the Mazsalaca Craft House, 2020.
+Double-knit Master Knitters (from left) Rita Ertmane, Māra Mistre, Evija Nagle, Ilga Vītola, Gunta Jēkabsone and Sarmīte Luste at the Mazsalaca Craft House, 2020.
 Photo by Anita Brokāne-Skrebele.

 Paveiktais, nodrošinot Elementa pastāvēšanu